raphodn/online-marketplace-dapp/avoiding_common_attacks.md

 ## Response

-Lack of time, did not take any specific measures except use the Owned inheritance contract.
+Lack of time, did not take overly complex measures.

+Nevertheless:
+- used the Owned inheritance contract
+- checked possible Reentrancy pitfalls
+- code is not timestamp dependant
+- no while loops

+To do/improve:
+- Integer management: Overflow and Underflow
+- possibility to kill contracts cleanly
+- contract fallback functions